JadeElMasri/Digital-Signal-Processing/README.md

 For **FIR** Filter Design: **Parks-McClellan** algorithm wass utilized

-This report illustrates the results — [View the full report](./Sidani-Hoda_Noaman-Samia_ElMasri-Jade.pdf)
+This report illustrates the input parameters along with the results — [View the full report](./Sidani-Hoda_Noaman-Samia_ElMasri-Jade.pdf)